Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

-This paper presents a different approach.\footnote{We focus on the family-wise error rate (FWER) rather than the false discovery rate (FDR).
+This paper presents a different approach to FWER control.\footnote{We focus on the family-wise error rate (FWER) rather than the false discovery rate (FDR).
 The FDR controls the expected \emph{proportion} of false discoveries among rejections, which suits settings where rejected hypotheses will be validated in follow-up studies.
 The FWER controls the \emph{probability of any} false rejection, which suits settings where rejected hypotheses lead directly to policy action.
 When a school district decides to scale an intervention based on where effects were detected, a single erroneous claim can misdirect resources.
-FDR-oriented extensions of tree-structured testing are discussed in Section~\ref{sec:limitations}.} Instead of testing every block and adjusting afterward --- a \emph{bottom-up} strategy --- we test hypotheses \emph{top-down} on a tree.
+FDR-oriented extensions of tree-structured testing are discussed in Section~\ref{sec:limitations}.} Instead of testing every block and adjusting afterward --- a \emph{bottom-up} strategy --- we test hypotheses \emph{top-down} after organizing them in the shape of a tree of partially nested tests.
 We begin with the overall null at the root.
-If rejected, we split the blocks into groups following the administrative structure of the experiment and test each group.
-If a group's null is rejected, we split again and continue down to individual blocks.
+If rejected, we split the blocks into groups following the administrative structure of the experiment and test the null hypothesis of no effects within each group.
+If a group's null is rejected, we split and test again and continue down to individual blocks.
 If a group's null is not rejected, we stop testing on that branch.
-In the same simulation, this structured approach detects effects in 44\% of the truly non-null blocks while controlling the FWER at the nominal level --- roughly four times the detection rate of the bottom-up alternative.
+We call this procedure \emph{tree-gated testing}: each rejected parent opens the gate to the tests below it, and a parent that fails to reject closes it.
+Across the same simulations, this top-down approach detects at least one affected block in \DPPHighThreeRulesLeafPGeOnePct\% of simulations and two or more in \DPPHighThreeRulesLeafPGeTwoPct\% --- against \DPPHighBUHommelLeafPGeOnePct\% and \DPPHighBUHommelLeafPGeTwoPct\% for the bottom-up alternative --- while controlling the FWER at the nominal level.
+When it detects anything it tends to recover much of the affected group at once: \DPPHighThreeRulesLeafCondMean\ of the nine blocks on average among simulations with any detection, against \DPPHighBUHommelLeafCondMean\ for bottom-up.